aws-amplify/docs/docs/lib/datastore/fragments/ios/getting-started/20_installLib.md

-To install the Amplify Storage and Authentication to your application, add `AmplifyPlugins/AWSDataStorePlugin`.
+To install the Amplify DataStore to your application, add `AmplifyPlugins/AWSDataStorePlugin`.
 Your `Podfile` should look similar to:

 ```ruby
 target 'MyAmplifyApp' do